From Stone to 3D: A Brief History and Evolution of Puzzles

 6.1.
 Cognitive and emotional benefits

-In addition to being a fun pastime, puzzles (both 2D and 3D) have proven benefits for the brain and well-being:
+Besides being a fun pastime, puzzles (both 2D and 3D) have proven benefits for the brain and well-being:

-Concentration and Focus : Putting together a puzzle requires attention to detail and patience, which stimulates areas of the brain linked to visual memory and problem solving.
+Concentration and Focus : Putting together a puzzle requires attention to detail and patience, which stimulates areas of the brain linked to visual memory and problem-solving.

 Decompression and Stress Relief : Many adults look to puzzles as a way to relax, as they allow them to “disconnect” from daily worries.